git4example/genai-fsx-workshop-on-eks-auto/content/200_module2_genai/220_webui.md

 - Without context or a reference document, its not talking about the **Model Context Protocol Server** that we were asking about in relation to Generative AI.
 <br>

+You can give the Chatbot context for prompts by attaching a file (or files) directly to the prompt Or you can also create a library of documents that you can reference in your prompts.
+For library of docuemnts, you can Open WebUI -> select Workspaces -> Knowledge -> select the **+ New Knowledge** -> Create a knowledge base -> Once knowledge base collection is created -> **+** to add Add docs.

-- Now download this file, which we will use to apply local context: https://d1.awsstatic.com/solutions/guidance/architecture-diagrams/deploying-model-context-protocol-servers-on-aws.pdf
+Now download this file, which we will use to apply local context: https://d1.awsstatic.com/solutions/guidance/architecture-diagrams/deploying-model-context-protocol-servers-on-aws.pdf

 <br>